wowselim/eventbus-service/README.md

 making use of a special
 [EventBus codec](https://dev.to/sip3/how-to-extend-vert-x-eventbus-api-to-save-on-serialization-3akf).

-## News
-With the release of `3.0`, this library now uses ksp instead of kapt.
-You can check out the test or example modules in this repository to find out how to migrate your `build.gradle` file to ksp.

-If you want to stick to kapt, you can use version `2.1.1`.
-Only the ksp version will be supported in the future.

 ## Getting started
 Imagine we have a service that can divide a double by another double.